 G Suite License Promotion For Salesforce Customers

-Salesforce is now offering G Suite licenses to businesses at no cost for up to twelve months.
+Salesforce is now offering free G Suite licenses to Salesforce customers for up to twelve months.
 The promotion is available through Salesforce until December 31, 2018.
 Here are some of the details.

 - Companies with 1-9 people can get G Suite Basic free for 3 months